 My current favorite is CELLRENEW’s Collagen Infusion Serum, as its mix of collagen, palmetto, and hyaluronic acid works wonders in re-texturizing my previously acne-prone skin.
 The fatty acids in the palmetto, combined with the natural benefits of hyaluronic acid, have also worked wonders for my acne scars.

 If you want to supercharge your results, you could combine your collagen serum with micro-needling: micro-needling is a great option if you’re wondering how to increase collagen production on face naturally, without adding any supplementary skincare products.
 Micro-needling is a beauty treatment that involves piercing small holes in the skin and kickstarting the skin’s collagen production, helping to reduce the appearance of fine lines, wrinkles, and acne scars over time.
 Micro-needling proves just how effective collagen is when stimulated on the body: even stretch marks – which tend to be significantly deeper scars – have shown incredible results from micro-needling.
+Stretch marks are also prone to acne and pimple breakouts, which makes it extremely important to address before permanent scarring sets in.

 3. Add Retinol To Your Skincare Routine